UnicoLab/keras-model-registry/docs/index.md

 - 📊 **Data Analysis Tools** for intelligent layer recommendations
 - ⚡ **Keras 3 Native** - No TensorFlow dependencies in production code

-!!! tip "Why KMR?"
+!!! tip "Why KerasFactory?"
-    KMR eliminates the need to build complex tabular models from scratch.
+    KerasFactory eliminates the need to build complex tabular models from scratch.
 Our layers are battle-tested, well-documented, and designed to work seamlessly together.

 ---

-## 🧩 What's Inside KMR?
+## 🧩 What's Inside KerasFactory?

 <div class="grid cards" markdown>